vatesfr/xen-orchestra/docs/continuous_replication.md

 ![](https://xen-orchestra.com/blog/content/images/2016/01/replication.png)

-> Warning: it is normal that you can't boot the copied VM directly: we protected it.
-The normal workflow is to make a clone and to work on it.
+> Warning: it is normal that you can't boot the copied VM directly: we protect it.
+The normal workflow is to make a clone and then work on it.

 ## Configure it